 Group A2A does not promote nor maintain any kind of relationship with any organisation, association or movement which seed, whether directly or indirectly, any purpose which breaches any criminal law or in any case any statutory provision.

 Furthermore, Group A2A condemns any form of participation of the Addressees in association whose purposes are banned by the law and contrary to the public order and rejects any conducts which seeks, even only for favouring the activities or the program of organizations which are instrumental for the commission of crimes, even if such supporting conducts are required for achieved a benefit.

 Rules of conduct for the management of contributions and sponsorship

 The Group may sustain requests for contributions solely from non-profit organisations or those of high cultural value or benefit, and in any case with the maximum degree of transparency.

-The Group attaches importance to the absolute relevancy and coherency of contributions and sponsorship granted, and guarantees that adequate controls are carried out into the effective performance of sponsorship services.
+The Group attaches absolute importance to the coherency of contributions and sponsorship granted, and guarantees that appropriate controls are carried out into the effective performance of sponsorship services.

 The Group gives notice of its sponsorship initiatives on its websites.